 Sender reputation is a score assigned to a sender based on the quality of email campaigns, their frequency, massiveness, and user’s interaction.
 It determines whether email service providers will deliver emails to users’ inboxes or not.
 However, there’s no single metric to measure it.
 Choosing a reliable email marketing service liberates you from caring about sender reputation.

 Why is the sender reputation important

 - Influences email deliverability.
 Email service providers, like Gmail, Yahoo, Outlook, and others, are responsible for delivering emails to customers’ inboxes.
-Metrics that form the sender reputation, like email authentification, open rates, number of deleted messages and fake addresses, etc., are the main criteria which ESPs take into consideration.
+Metrics that form the sender reputation, like email authentication, open rates, number of deleted messages and fake addresses, etc., are the main criteria which ESPs take into consideration.

 - Saves recipients from fraud.
 ESPs use the sender reputation to identify and suppress cybercriminals, who aim to manipulate people’s trust.
 They mask under successful brands’ names to trick subscribers out of their personal information like card number, or passwords.

 - Identifies the level of success.
 If your company has a solid sender reputation, it shows that subscribers like your email campaigns.
 On the contrary, if the sender reputation gets low numbers, it is high time to take action and find out the reasons.

 Six factors influencing the sender reputation

 - Email sending volume and frequency.
 It matters how many emails a company sends during each email campaign and how often it takes place.
 If your IP address is new, the sender reputation is low yet.
 In this case, the massive number of emails looks suspicious for internet service providers, so they are likely to add your IP to a blacklist.

 - SPAM complaints.
 This measurement counts emails that subscribers marked as SPAM.
 Getting to a spam-box is the worst case scenario in email marketing.